SovereignCloudStack/website/_i18n/en/_posts/blog/2022-07-05-lean-scs-operator-coffee.md

 The second edition of the Lean SCS Operator Coffee saw a strong participation from the team of [PlusServer](https://www.plusserver.com).
 The first topic that was discussed was their publication of their [OSISM ops-tools](https://github.com/plusserver/osism-opstools/).
 This contribution to the
 [OSISM](https://github.com/osism/) landscape was warmly welcomed.
 Furthermore it was elaborated on how the process of open sourcing such additions be further supported, for example by providing outlines for processes on releasing code from corporations into the open.
+A typical hurdle is choosing the proper license.
+While this seems trivial for people with a lot of experience in working with open source communities for companies starting to venture into this field this is a hurdle to tackle.
+One idea that I had was to provide the outlines that I've previously gave colleagues to decide on a licence and incorporate that into our [scs docs](https://github.com/sovereignCloudStack/docs)..

 Further discussions around osism and the handling of multiple inventories as well as multi-region handling arose and it was concluded that a break out hands-on session on that subject together with colleagues from OSISM makes sense.
 This will be scheduled shortly.